unrepentantgeek/Duet4OBKP/Preparation.md

 ## Tools
 The tools that came with your Kossel Pro will get you most of the way.
-While you can do without then, it's recommended that you buy or borrow crimpers for the connectors and ferrules provided with the Duet board.
+You'll also need to buy or borrow some specialized tools for terminating the wires for the new connections:

 - [Ferrule Crimper with Ferrules](https://www.amazon.com/gp/product/B01K160CC8/)
 - [Ratcheting crimp pliers](https://www.adafruit.com/product/1213)
 - Wire stripper

-- M3 Tap
+A 2.5mm drill and an M3 tap are also recommended for forming threads in the plastic parts.

 ## Print the parts